k2project/portfolio/README.md

 # Online Portfolio.

-My current and up to date onlone portfolio and personal note organiser.
+My current and up to date online portfolio and personal note organiser.

 # Motivation

-I have built this project to as a showcase of my relevant skills and projects.
+I have built this project as a showcase of my relevant skills and projects.
-It aslo serves as an online note pad.
+It aslo serves as an online note pad/blog.

 # Tech/frameworks used